Social Research and Discussion Group (SRDG)

 What is the SRDG?

 The SRDG is an annual program at the Department of Sociology & Anthropology.
-Professor Perez and up to twelve students will meet six times during the academic year (fall and winter terms), over dinner from the Marketplace provided by SOAN.
+Professor Perez and up to 12 students will meet six times during the academic year (fall and winter terms).
 For an hour, the group will have an informal conversation about a book designated in advance.
 The goal is to provide students an opportunity to connect with each other and faculty, read books with a social science perspective in mind, and further develop their analytical skills.

 How do I join?

 Students can apply to be a fellow by completing the brief questionnaire at the bottom of this page.
-The deadline for applications is July 15th, 2022.
-Decisions about admission to the group will be announced shortly after that date.
+The deadline for applications is July 15, 2023.
+Decisions about admission to the group will be announced in late summer.

 What are the responsibilities of a fellow?